Deepthi1496/doT-template-snippet/README.md

 Contains doT.js snippets.

 # Installation
 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.
 There you have either the option to show the already installed snippets or install new ones.
-Search for EmberJS es6 and install it.
+Search for dotJS and install it.

 # Supported languages (file extensions)
 - JavaScript (.js)